rust-lang/book/nostarch/chapter17.md

 will be managed internally within the `Post` type.
 The states change in response to the methods called by our library’s users on the `Post` instance, but they don’t have to manage the state changes directly.
-Also, users can’t make a mistake with the states, like publishing a post before it’s reviewed.
+Also, users can’t make a mistake with the states, such as publishing a post before it’s reviewed.

-### Defining `Post` and Creating a New Instance in the Draft State
+### Defining Post and Creating a New Instance in the Draft State

 Let’s get started on the implementation of the library!
 We know we need a public `Post` struct that holds some content, so we’ll start with the